ispyhumanfly/mpavutils/README.md

 # mpavutils
-A collection of various audio and video endcoding utilities that ease transcoding and media analysis.
-The purpose of this collection is to offer a wide range of utilities that could prove useful when used with other more advanced solutions.
+A collection of useful audio and video endcoding utilities.
+The purpose of this collection is to offer a wide range of utilities that could prove useful when used in conjunction with other software.

 ## Synopsis

-Scan for media files on your file system that could be elegible for video or audio compression...
+Search for supported media files on your system.

-    mscan ~/Movies
+    mpscan ~/Movies

 Or...

-    mscan ~/Downloads ~/Movies mysong.mp3
+    mpscan ~/Downloads ~/Movies mysong.mp3

+Create a 3-pass high-quality ffmpeg movie.

+    mpffmpeg dvd://1 -o file.avi -m "-af volume=10"

+You could juse as easily do the same in x264.

+    mpx264 dvd://1 -o file.avi -m "-af volume=10"

 ## Copyright
-Copyright 2015 - 2017 Dan Stephenson (ispyhumanfly)
+Copyright 2010 - 2017 Dan Stephenson (ispyhumanfly)

 ## License
 MIT